 Academic Director of Taught Programmes (ADTP)

-Clive Matthews is the current ADTP at UEA.
-His role is to lead the development of University policy relating to taught programmes and take a prominent role in its implementation working closely with the Learning and Teaching Committee, the Director of LTS and the Taught Programmes Policy Group of which he is Chair.
-He is responsible for appointment of internal and external examiners and approving concessions against the regulations for taught students.
-A full role description can be found here.
+Professor Emma Sutton is the current ADTP at UEA.
+Her role is to lead the development of University policy relating to taught programmes and take a prominent role in its implementation working closely with the Learning and Teaching Committee, the Director of LTS and the Taught Programmes Policy Group of which she is Chair.
+She is responsible for appointment of internal and external examiners and approving concessions against the regulations for taught students.

 Academic Director of Learning and Teaching Enhancement (AcDLTE)